Texas Department of Criminal Justice

 The mission of the Office of the General Counsel (OGC) is to provide competent legal services in a timely manner.
-The OGC provides legal advice and opinions to the agency and its employees.
-It is also a legal resource for non-clients, such as members of the legislature, community supervision and corrections departments, judges, prosecutors and other attorneys.
-The OGC is divided into three sections: Legal Affairs, Litigation Support and Program Administration.
+OGC provides legal advice and opinions to the agency and its employees.
+It is also a legal resource for non-clients, such as members of the Legislature, community supervision and corrections departments, judges, prosecutors and other attorneys.
+OGC is divided into three sections: Legal Affairs, Litigation Support and Program Administration.

 Public Information Office

 The Public Information Office (PIO), headquartered in Huntsville, acts as a liaison between the Texas Department of Criminal Justice and the media.
 TDCJ’s public information officers field questions about topics ranging from the death penalty to the criminal background of individual offenders.